 - It is important for students to be able to see grades and feedback from all course instructors in a single, conveniently-accessible place.
 Typically, GauchoSpace Gradebook is the first place that students look for updates on their academic performance.
 If grades and feedback are disseminated via other mediums too often, it can become difficult for students to keep track of their overall progress across courses.

-- The Gradebook not only displays grades that have already been awarded, but also the respective weights of upcoming assignments, giving them a sense for how they are performing in the class on the whole.
+- The gradebook not only displays grades that have already been awarded, but also the respective weights of upcoming assignments.
+This gives students a sense of how they are performing in the class on the whole.

 2. Convenient time-saving features

 - Activity grading interfaces automatically push grades to gradebook.
 Not only is this convenient, but it also eliminates any risk of inputting incorrect grades due to human error.